Demo and Testing

 Automatic Provisioning vs Pairing

-TelemetryTV can be deployed at scale on hundreds or thousands of devices.
+TelemetryTV can be deployed at scale on hundreds or thousands of digital signage players.
 Manually pairing devices can be cumbersome if you're doing many devices.
 However, setting up automatic provisioning takes some significant knowledge and work so there's a balance between ease of use and automation.

 - Most inexpensive to deploy at scale